This is the multi-page printable view of this section. Click here to print.

 Whitelist Mode

-The whitelist has a higher priority than the blacklist; if a website is on the whitelist, it will not be blocked.
-Users can add commonly used websites to the whitelist to avoid accidental blocking.
+Whitelist has higher priority than blacklist.
+Websites in the whitelist won’t be blocked.
+Users can add frequently used websites to the whitelist to avoid false blocking.

 Whitelist Mode